 Another option, COLLIN, produces collinearity diagnostics that include the intercept.
-However, these are useless unless the intercept has a real interpretation and the origin on the regressors is contained within the predictor space, as explained in Section 2.2.
+But these are useless unless the intercept has a real interpretation and the origin on the regressors is contained within the predictor space, as explained in Section 2.2.
 See Fox (1997, p.
 351) and the commentary surrounding Belsley (1984) for discussion of this issue.
 We generally prefer the intercept-adjusted diagnostics, but the choice is not material to the methods presented here.

-The model specified earlier fits very well, with $R^2 = 0.81$; however, the t tests for parameters shown in Table 1 indicate that only two predictors-weight and year-are significant.
+The model specified above fits very well, with an $R^2 = 0.81$; however, the t-tests for parameters shown in Table 1 indicates that only two predictors- Weight and Year are significant.
 Table 1 also shows the variance inflation factors.
-By the rules of thumb described later, four predictors-weight, engine, horse, and cylinder-have potentially serious problems of collinearity, or at least cause for concern.
-The condition indices
+By the rules-of-thumb described below, four predictors- Weight, Engine, Horse and Cylinder have potentially serious problems of collinearity, or at least cause for concern.
+The condition indices and coefficient variance proportions are given in Table 2.
+As we describe below, we might consider the last two rows to show evidence of collinearity.
+However, the information presented here hardly gives rise to a clear understanding.